-IFQ8 Note: Multiple felonies place the Interviewee at greater risk of law enforcement pressure.
-Interviewees should be able to reflect on any past crimes in a productive manner and progress from that point in their life.
+Multiple felonies place the Interviewee at greater risk of law enforcement pressure.
+Interviewees should be able to reflect on any past crimes in a productive manner and be progressed from that point in their life.
 Recent violent charges are a disqualifier.

-Any history of law enforcement employment is a disqualifier.
-Government-owned entities can include public universities, political positions, postal service, etc.
+Note: Government-owned entities can include public universities, political positions, postal service, etc.